Unified Interpretation of Scalegenesis in Conformally Extended Standard Models: Acknowledgements

-We are grateful for useful discussion with Kristjan Kannike.
-This work is supported in part by the National Science Foundation of China (NSFC) under Grant No. 11747308, and the Seeds Funding of Jilin University (S.M.).
+We are grateful for Kristjan Kannike and Jiang-Hao Yu for fruitful discussions.
+This work was supported in part by the National Science Foundation of China (NSFC) under Grant No. 11747308, and the Seeds Funding of Jilin University (S.M.).
 H.I. and R.O. thank for the hospitality of Center for Theoretical Physics and College of Physics, Jilin University where the present work has been partially done.
 The work of H.I. was partially supported by JSPS KAKENHI Grant Numbers 18H03708.
 R.I. was supported by the Estonian Research Council grant PRG434.